Shaik-pardi-11/Linear-Regression/README.md

 # Linear-Regression
    Here!!!
-      We are trying to solve a dataset with multiple ways.
+      We are trying to solve a dataset in multiple ways.